StefanieSwz/fake-news-classification/docs/docs/run_local.md

 optionally specify parameters: `--args "train.epochs=1 train.batch_size=16"`

+Monitor on GCP: `Vertex AI > Training > Custom Jobs > View Logs`.
+Also here navigate to the region you specified in the gcloud command, so `europe-west3`.

 #### GPU (Theoretically)
-Train in the cloud on a GPU by
+Theoretically, if we had gotten a GPU, we can train in the cloud on a GPU by

 `gcloud ai custom-jobs create --region=europe-west1 --display-name=test-run-gpu-3 --config=config/config_gpu.yaml --service-account=sa-mlops@mlops-fakenews.iam.gserviceaccount.com`

- Note that setting the right region (`europe-west1`) is important to access the GPU.

-Monitor on GCP: `Vertex AI > Training > Custom Jobs > View Logs`.
-Also here navigate to the region you specified in the gcloud command.

 ### Compute Engine